 Overview for Farmers & Ranchers

-MALT will administer the application process, oversee project approval and provide direct reimbursement for eligible projects.
-MALT will reimburse 85% of the total project cost (material and labor) with a cap of $15,000.
+Our staff assists farmers and ranchers in planning, designing and implementing conservation practices specific to water development and accessibility.
+Our staff also administers the application process, oversees project approval and provides direct reimbursement for eligible projects.
+We will reimburse 85% of the total project cost (material and labor) with a cap of $15,000.
+Apply today!

 Landowner approval or proof of right to manage the land is required for all applicants.